-At the year end written put and call options, which are traded on the Chicago Board Options Exchange, totalled £1,181,721 (2010 - £1,728,190).
+At the year end premiums received on open put and call options, which are traded on the Chicago Board Options Exchange, totalled £1,790,990 (2011 - £1,181,721).

 Other price risk

 The group's exposure to other price risk arises mainly from uncertainty about future prices of financial instruments held.
 It represents the potential loss the group might suffer through holding positions in the face of unfavourable market price movements.
 The board has established investment parameters to adequately monitor the investment performance, status of the business and the inherent risk in managing a portfolio of investments.
 The board receives financial information monthly, meets on four scheduled occasions each year and reviews annually the aforesaid investment parameters.
 The group's exposure to other changes in market prices at 31 December on its quoted and unquoted investments was: